valence-dev/docs/core/colors.md

 ## Retrieving colors
-`ValenceProvider` exposes the `getColor()` method that can be used to retrieve the best color for this situation.
+`ValenceProvider` exposes the `getColor()` method that can be used to retrieve the best color for a given situation.
 This method serves a number of functions:
 - Adapting to the current color scheme
 - Providing fallbacks in the case of unknown colors The method has one parameter, `key: string`, which is used to find the closest color it can.
 If the provided color exists on the `ValenceProvider`, then it will be returned.
 If it does not, but a valid hex code (ie. starting with `#`) is supplied, a `Color` created with that hex code is created.
-Failing both those criteria, the method will return the provider's `primaryColor`.
+If the `undefined` value is provided, nothing will be returned, and failing all those criteria, the method will return the provider's `primaryColor`.

 ```ts